Dear Money Coach: I Want to Move Across the Country. What’s Next?

 Dear Motivated to Move,

-There’s a lot to consider before moving away from home for the first time.
+Before moving away from home for the first time, there’s plenty to consider.
 Do you have a job lined up?
-Somewhere to live?
+How about somewhere to live?
 A solid plan for how you’re going to survive on your own?

 Before you move, ask yourself: